- Social Events

-Five representative images of works in proposed exhibition, detail images are extra.
+Five representative images of works in the proposed exhibition, detail images are extra.
 All images must be of professional quality; images must be in .jpg format, and at least 1600 pixels on the longest side.
 Clearly label and/or caption your photos as such: LastName_FirstName_entry#, for example: Smith_John_1, Smith_John_1_detail, Smith_John_2, etc.

 1. Contact Info

 2. Title of Exhibition

 3. Description of exhibition (limit of 500 words)

 4. Explanation of relevance to conference theme “Makers Across Disciplines Engage” (limit of 500 words)

 5. Description of proposed exhibition display (limit of 500 words)

 Each space will be separated by removable boundaries made by masking tape on the floor.
 Table and chair availability will be outlined in acceptance notification.
 Additional materials and tools are the responsibility of the exhibitor/s.
 The main contact listed for the exhibition will be responsible for any or all damage done to hotel facilities.
 An installation method forum will be available to accepted applicants.

 Installation will be: Wednesday, May 23th from 2:00 p.m. – 7:00 p.m.